content-services/content-sources-backend/pkg/event/README.md

     add a new interface with the `PortOut` prefix.
 * Add unit tests for each new generated component.

+## Adding a producer

+If you need to produce one new message, follow the above steps but instead of create an event handler, add a new producer at `pkg/event/producer/` directory, similar to the `pkg/event/producer/introspect_request.go` file.

+* Add interface `<MyTopic> interface`.
+  * It contains `Produce(ctx echo.Context, msg *message.<MyTopic>Message) error`.
+* Add specific type `<MyTopic>Producer struct`.
+It contains as minimum the *kafka.Producer.
+* Add `New<MyTopic>(producer *kafka.Producer, ...) (<MyTopic>, error)` function.
+* Implement your `Produce` method.

 ## Debugging event handler

 * Prepare infrastructure by: `make db-clean kafka-clean db-up kafka-up`
 * Import repositories by `make repos-import`
 * Add breakpoints and start your debugger.
 * Produce a demo message, for instance: `make kafka-produce-msg-1`
+* Happy debugging.

+## Debugging producer

+Currently producer is launched at the end of some http api handler.

+* Prepare infrastructure by: `make db-clean kafka-clean db-up kafka-up`
+* Import repositories by `make repos-import`
+* Start debugger from your favoruite IDE, set a breakpoint into the handler, or directly into your `Produce` method for your message producer.
+* Send a request with a valid payload for the API call.
 * Happy debugging.